David Neres

 Neres is a graduate of São Paulo's youth system and was promoted to the first team in 2016.
 He joined Ajax in January 2017.
-At Ajax, Neres established himself as one of the best young wingers in Europe, after winning a domestic double and being instrumental part of Ajax's first UEFA Champions League semi-final appearance in 22 years, in a breakthrough 2018–19 season.
-The following seasons, were marked by continuous injuries resulted in Neres playing a limited amount of games and declining in performances, leading him to move to Ukrainian side Shakhtar Donetsk, and then transferred to Benfica for €15.3 million.
+At Ajax, Neres established himself as one of the best young wingers in Europe, after winning a domestic double and being an instrumental part of Ajax's first UEFA Champions League semi-final appearance in 22 years, in a breakthrough 2018–19 season.
+The following seasons were marked by continuous injuries, resulting in Neres playing a limited number of games and declining in performances, leading him to move to Shakhtar Donetsk.
+Due to the 2022 Russian invasion of Ukraine that occurred in February, he then transferred to Benfica four month later, where he won the domestic double in his debut season.
+After two years in the Portuguese club, he joined the Italian side Napoli, winning Serie A in his first season.

-After representing Brazil at various youth levels, Neres was called up to the full international team for the first time in March 2019, and was part of the squad that took part won the 2019 Copa América.
+After representing Brazil at various youth levels, Neres was called up to the full international team for the first time in March 2019, and was part of the squad that won the 2019 Copa América.

 Club career

 São Paulo

 Born in São Paulo, Neres joined São Paulo's youth setup in September 2007, aged ten.
 In February 2016, after being regularly used in that year's U-20 Copa Libertadores, he suffered a shoulder injury which kept him sidelined for months.

 Neres was promoted to the main squad by manager Ricardo Gomes in August 2016.
 He made his first team – and Série A debut – on 17 October, coming on as a second-half substitute for Robson in a 2–1 away win against Fluminense.

 On 22 October 2016 Neres scored his first goal, netting the last in a 2–0 home win against Ponte Preta.
 Fourteen days later he scored his second goal, netting the second in a 4–0 home routing of local rival Corinthians.